-Jack Costello was born in Pottsville, PA and was commissioned in the Army in 1969 upon graduation from the Citadel with a degree in political science.
-Following airborne and ranger schools and a brief assignment with the 82d Airborne Division at Fort Bragg, NC, he deployed to Vietnam.
+Jack Costello was born in Pottsville, PA, and was commissioned in the Army in 1969 upon graduation from the Citadel with a degree in political science.
+Following airborne and ranger schools and a brief assignment with the 82nd Airborne Division at Fort Bragg, NC, he deployed to Vietnam.
 He served there in combat as an advisor to the 4th ADA Battalion of the Republic of Vietnam Army forces in Qui Nhon.

 He commanded B Battery, 3d Battalion (Airborne), 4th Air Defense Artillery (ADA) at Fort Bragg, and later commanded D Battery with the 1st Battalion, 59th Air Defense Artillery in Mainz.
-He next served in Heidelberg as Assistant Secretary to the General Staff of the U.S. Army Europe.
+Costello next served in Heidelberg as Assistant Secretary to the General Staff of the U.S. Army Europe.

-Upon retirement in 2001, he joined the Raytheon Company where he led Network Centric Systems’ strategic planning and business development operations and the Raytheon’s Improvised Explosive Device Defeat efforts.
+Upon retirement in 2001, he joined the Raytheon Company where he led Network Centric Systems’ strategic planning and business development operations and Raytheon’s Improvised Explosive Device Defeat efforts.